-- 1. Number and extent of rills: None. - 2.
-Presence of water flow patterns: Few water flow pattens are normal for this site due to landscape position and slopes. - 3.
-Number and height of erosional pedestals or terracettes: Pedestals would have been uncommon for this site.
+1. Number and extent of rills: None.

+2. Presence of water flow patterns: Water flow pattens are rare for this site due to landscape position and slopes

+3. Number and height of erosional pedestals or terracettes: Pedestals are uncommon.

-- 4. Bare ground from Ecological Site Description or other studies (rock, litter, lichen, moss, plant canopy are not bare ground): Less than five percent bare ground. - 5.
-Number of gullies and erosion associated with gullies: None. - 6.
-Extent of wind scoured, blowouts and/or depositional areas: None. - 7.
-Amount of litter movement (describe size and distance expected to travel): Small-tomedium sized litter may move short distances during intense storms. - 8.
-Soil surface (top few mm) resistance to erosion (stability values are averages most sites will show a range of values): Soil surface is resistant to erosion.
-Soil stability class range is expected to be 4 to 6. - 9.
-Soil surface structure and SOM content (include type of structure and A-horizon color and thickness): Soil surface struture is 6 to 12 inches thick with colors ranging from very dark gray to pale brown with subangular blocky structure.
-SOM is less than three percent. - 10.
-Effect of community phase composition (relative proportion of different functional groups) and spatial distribution on infiltration and runoff: A high canopy cover of bunch, rhizomatous, and stoliniferous grasses will help minimize runoff and maximize infiltration.
+4. moss, plant canopy are not bare ground): Less than 10 percent bare ground.
+5. Number of gullies and erosion associated with gullies: None.
+6. Extent of wind scoured, blowouts and/or depositional areas: None.
+7. Amount of litter movement (describe size and distance expected to travel): Small-to-medium sized litter may move short distances during intense storms.
+8. Soil surface (top few mm) resistance to erosion (stability values are averages - most sites will show a range of values): Soil surface is resistant to erosion.
+Soil stability class range is expected to be 4 to 6.
+9. Soil surface structure and SOM content (include type of structure and A-horizon color and thickness): Soil surface struture is 9 to 14 inches thick with brown colors and with subangular blocky structure.
+Soil organic matter is less than three percent.
+10. Effect of community phase composition (relative proportion of different functional groups) and spatial distribution on infiltration and runoff: Herbaceous production of bunch, rhizomatous, and stoliniferous grasses will help minimize runoff and maximize infiltration.
 Grasses should comprise approximately 90 percent of total annual production by weight.
-Shrubs will comprise about five percent by weight. - 11.
-Presence and thickness of compaction layer (usually none; describe soil profile features which may be mistaken for compaction on this site): None. - 12.
-Functional/Structural Groups (list in order of descending dominance by above-ground annual-production or live foliar cover using symbols: >>, >, = to indicate much greater than, and equal to):

-Dominant: Perennial Midgrasses > Perennial Tall/Midgrasses >>

-Sub-dominant: Perennial Shortgrasses > Forbs > Shrubs > Trees
+Shrubs will comprise about five percent by weight.
+11. Presence and thickness of compaction layer (usually none; describe soil profile features which may be mistaken for compaction on this site): A strong, naturally occuring argillic horizon is commonly found within 9 to 14 inches of the soil surface.
+12. Functional/Structural Groups (list in order of descending dominance by above-ground annual-production or live foliar cover using symbols: >>, >, = to indicate much greater than, greater than, and equal to): Dominant: Perennial Midgrasses = Perennial Shortgrasses > Perennial Tall/Midgrasses > Sub-dominant: Forbs > Shrubs >> Trees Other: Additional: 13.
+Amount of plant mortality and decadence (include which functional groups are expected to show mortality or decadence): Potential for 5 to 15 percent plant mortality of perennial bunchgrasses during extreme drought.
+14. Average percent litter cover (%) and depth (in): 5 to 15 percent litter cover.
+15. Expected annual annual-production (this is TOTAL above-ground annual-production, not just forage annual-production): 1,500 to 4,050 pounds per acre.
+16. Potential invasive (including noxious) species (native and non-native).
+List species which BOTH characterize degraded states and have the potential to become a dominant or co-dominant species on the ecological site if their future establishment and growth is not actively controlled by management interventions.
+Species that become dominant for only one to several years (e.g., short-term response to drought or wildfire) are not invasive plants.
+Note that unlike other indicators, we are describing what is NOT expected in the reference state for the ecological site: Mesquite, Old World bluestems, buffelgrass, guineagrass, false broomweed, goldenweed, and tanglehead.
+17. Perennial plant reproductive capability: All species should be capable of reproducing.